openstack/bifrost/playbooks/roles/bifrost-prep-for-install/README.md

 dib_git_branch: Branch to install, defaults to "master".

-ironicinspector_git_branch: Branch to install, defaults to the value of
-                            git_branch.

-ironicinspectorclient_git_branch: Branch to install, defaults to
-                                  the value of git_branch.

 reqs_git_branch: Branch to install, defaults to the value of git_branch.

 staging_drivers_git_branch: Branch to install, defaults to the value of